-The Delphin [Poswolsky and Schürmann, 2008] and Beluga [Pientka and Dunfield, 2010] computer systems provide functional programming support for object-level terms that are taken from the dependently typed $\lambda$ -calculus LF.
-Both of these systems are rather ambitious and make many extensions to the core of the ML family of programming languages.
-For example, these languages have well established notions of contexts and proofs (as dependently typed $\lambda$ -terms) that are part of their programming language's design and evaluation.
+The Delphin [43] and Beluga [41] computer systems provide functional programming support for object-level terms that are taken from the dependently typed λ -calculus LF.
+These systems are rather ambitious and make many extensions to the core of ML programming languages.
+For example, these languages have well established notions of contexts that are part of their programming language's design and evaluation.
 Our approach here has been much more minimal and incremental.

-The FreshML [Shinwell, Pitts, and Gabbay, 2003] and C $\alpha$ ML [Pottier, 2006] functional programming languages provide an approach to names based on nominal logic [Pitts, 2003].
-In a sense, these two programming languages provide for an abstract treatment of names and naming.
+The FreshML [51] and C α ML [44] functional programming languages provide an approach to names based on nominal logic [42].
+In a sense, these language provide for an abstract treatment of names and naming.
 Once naming is available, binding structures can also be implemented.
-In a sense, the design of these two ML-variants are also more ambitious than the design goal intended for MLTS: in the latter, we were not focused on naming but just bindings.
+In a sense, the design of these two ML-variants are also more ambitious than the design goal intended for MLTS: in the later, we were not focused on naming but just bindings.

-The recent paper [Ferreira and Pientka, 2017] introduces a syntactic framework that treats bindings as primitives.
-That framework is then integrated with various tools and with the framework of contextual types (similar to that found in Beluga) in order to provide a programmer of, say, OCaml with sophisticated tools for the manipulation of syntax and binders.
+The recent paper [12] introduces a syntactic framework that treats bindings as primitives.
+That framework is then integrated with various tools and with the framework of contextual types (similar to that found in Beluga) in order to provide a programmer of, say, OCaml with sophisticate tools for the manipulation of syntax and binders.
 A possible future target for MLTS could be to provide some aspects of such tools more directly in the language itself.

-13 Conclusion
+14 Conclusion

-While the $\lambda$ -tree syntax approach to computing with syntax containing bindings has been successfully developed within the logic programming setting (in particular, in $\lambda$ Prolog and Twelf), we provide in this paper another example of how binding can be captured in a functional programming language.
+While the λ -tree syntax approach to computing with syntax containing bindings has been successfully developed within the logic programming setting (in particular, in λ Prolog and Twelf), we have illustrated in this paper that this approach can also be captured in a functional programming language if we add to the language new binding operators.
 Most of the expressiveness of MLTS arises from its increased use of program-level binding.
-The sophistication needed to correctly exploit binders and quantifiers in MLTS is a skill most people have learned from using quantification in, for example, predicate logic.
+The sophistication needed to correctly exploit binders and quantifiers in MLTS is easily transferred from familiarity with quantification in, for example, predicate logic.

-We have presented a number of MLTS programs and we note that they are both natural and unencumbered by concerns about managing bound variable names.
-We have also presented a typing discipline for MLTS as well as a formal specification of its natural semantics: this latter task was aided by being able to directly exploit a rich logic, called $\mathcal{G}$ , that incorporates $\lambda$ -tree syntax principles within quantificational logic.
-Finally, this natural semantic specification was directly implementable in $\lambda$ Prolog.
+We have also presented a number of MLTS programs and we note that they are both natural and unencumbered by concerns about managing bound variable names.
+We have also presented a typing discipline for MLTS as well as a formal specification of its natural semantics: this latter task was aided by being able to directly exploit a rich logic, called \mathcal{G} , that incorporates λ -tree syntax principles within quantificational logic.
+Finally, this natural semantic specification was directly implementable in λ Prolog.
 As a consequence, a prototype implementation is available for helping to judge the expressiveness of MLTS programs.

 Acknowledgments.
-We thank Kaustuv Chaudhuri, François Pottier, Enrico Tassi, the HOPE Workshop 2018 audience, and the reviewers on an earlier draft of this paper for their helpful comments and observations.
+We thank Kaustuv Chaudhuri, François Pottier, Enrico Tassi, Gabriel Scherer, and the reviewers on an earlier draft of this paper for their helpful comments and observations.